Table of contents

 What does this mean?
 It means make sure the light isn’t hitting your face in a way such that it makes you look strange or feel uncomfortable, make sure there’s no mess in the field of view and notify your partner, roommate, sibling or other housemate that it would be excellent if they could avoid walking through the field of view during your video call.

 Determine whose presence is required and whose would be appreciated, or helpful, at the meeting.

 If the meeting were in person, you wouldn’t invite the whole office staff if the meeting topic wasn’t suited to their sets of expertise, right?
 And if the point of the meeting is to meet with an offshore team, do you really need everyone from the company HQ?

 When you meet remotely in calls or conferences on Zoom, the more cooks you have in the kitchen, the crazier it will be for everyone to get heard and not get flustered.

-If you’re in charge of the meeting attendee list, figure out who the decision-makers are, if their entire team or only half the team would benefit from being at the meeting and if you forgot anyone!
+If you’re in charge of the meeting attendee list, figure out who the decision-makers are, if their entire team or only half the team would benefit from being at the meeting.

 Our tips for making sure that remote meetings are productive